VLP: A Survey on Vision-Language Pre-training: Downstream Tasks

-\paragraph{Multi-modal Machine Translation (MMT).} MMT is a two-fold task of translation and text generation, translating text from one language to another with additional information from other modalities, i.e., image.
+\paragraph{Multi-modal Machine Translation (MMT)~\cite{specia2016shared,yin2020novel,su2019unsupervised}.} MMT is a two-fold task of translation and text generation, translating text from one language to another with additional information from other modalities, e.g., image.
+The additional visual features aim to remove ambiguities that may arise in straightforward text machine translation and help retain the context of the text descriptions.
+The multi-modal representation space facilitates robust latent representations to complement the inherent semantic information preserved by visual and linguistic embeddings, respectively.

-\paragraph{Vision-Language Navigation (VLN).} VLN is a grounding language task of an agent’s locomotion as it sees and explores the real-world dynamics based on linguistic instructions.
+\paragraph{Vision-Language Navigation (VLN)~\cite{wang2019reinforced,zhu2020vision,gu2022vision}.} VLN is a grounding language task of an agent’s locomotion as it sees and explores the real-world dynamics based on linguistic instructions.
+Like generation tasks, it is typically seen as the task of sequence-to-sequence transcoding.
+However, VLN has unique characteristics.
+It usually has longer sequences, and the dynamics of the problem are quite different since it is a real-time evolving task.
+Its main challenge lies in understanding the environment and making confident decisions during exploring.

-\paragraph{Optical Character Recognition (OCR).} OCR generally refers to detecting and recognizing text information in images, which includes two parts: text detection (similar to regression) and text recognition (similar to classification).
+\paragraph{Optical Character Recognition (OCR)~\cite{mori1999optical,memon2020handwritten}.} OCR generally refers to extract handwritten or printed text from images (such as street signs and photos of products) as well as documents (articles, bills, invoices, financial reports, etc.), which includes two parts: text detection (similar to regression) and text recognition (similar to classification).

-In addition, there are some video-related downstream tasks for evaluating the video-text pre-training models, including action classification (AC), action segmentation (AS), and action step Localization (ASL).
+In addition, there are some iamge-related downstream tasks for evaluating the image-text pre-training models, including semantic segmentation~\cite{strudel2021segmenter,mo2022review}, and object detection~\cite{zhao2019object,fang2021you}.
+There are also some video-related downstream tasks for evaluating the video-text pre-training models, including action classification (AC)~\cite{sun2019videobert}, action segmentation (AS)~\cite{sun2019learning}, and action step Localization (ASL)~\cite{luo2020univl}.

+Recently, Changpinyo et.al~\cite{changpinyo2021conceptual} scale up pre-training data for VLP tasks and benchmark its effectiveness against Conceptual Captions 3M on multiple downstream tasks with an emphasis on long-tail visual recognition.
+Rethmeier et.al~\cite{rethmeier2022long} study the performance of pretrained model on a challenging long-tail task and analyze the resulting long-tail learning capabilities under zero-shot, few-shot and full supervision conditions to explore the performance influence of model size and self-supervision signal amount.